obadakhalili/erml-docs/docs/guide/index.md

 ## Relationships

-Relationships can be declared as
+Relationships can be declared as:

 - Normal relationships